 Advocacy & Public Policy: The health of California’s business districts is directly linked to legislation proposed (and passed) by city, county and state legislative bodies.
-California Downtown Association is there to learn and communicate about upcoming bills to provide members the opportunity to become aware of and advocate as appropriate.
-CDA has been instrumental in various recent efforts to ensure that legislation meets the needs of members and our sector.
+CDA is there to learn and communicate about upcoming bills to provide members the opportunity to become aware of and advocate as appropriate.
+CDA has been instrumental in various recent efforts to ensure that legislation meets the needs of members and our sectors.

 - Our member e-newsletter targets the topics and issues of most interest and concern to members.
 Focus is on business district news and legislation as well as upcoming events and member accomplishments.

-- The Web site features current news postings, related industry resources and links, a calendar of events and job postings and a range of supplier resources
+- This website features current news postings, related industry resources and links, a calendar of events and job postings and a range of supplier resources.

 Networking: Through the various communications channels, members can easily connect to one another, consultants, vendors and revitalization experts throughout the state.